elmehdizouihar/car-crud-time-calculator/README.md

-# Car CRUD Time Calculator
+# Car CRUD & Travel Time Calculator

 This web application offers CRUD operations for car models and calculates travel time based on distance and speed.
 The backend is built with **API Platform 4.1** Symfony 7.2, while the frontend is developed with **Angular 19**.